lsst-dm/dmtn-208/index.rst

 The cutout backend will return the path of the newly-stored files.

 The FITS file should contain metadata recording the input parameters, time at which the cutout was performed, and any other desirable provenance information.
-(This can be postponed to a later revision of the pipeline.)
+(This can be postponed to a later revision of the backend.)

 Errors
 ~~~~~~